 According to Mayo Clinic, severe pectus excavatum can hinder the function of the heart and lungs.
 If the indentation is severe, it can cause heart compression or displacement over one side, reducing its ability to pump blood more effectively.

 This can cause exercise intolerance, shortness of breath, increased heart rate, and pain.
 If your doctor diagnoses you with heart and lung hindering, get your doctor’s approval before hiking.

 If you’re cleared for hiking, take advantage of it, as it is fantastic for your heart health.

 Like walking, hiking is an excellent cardiovascular activity, mainly if it includes mountain trails.
 This will make your heart work harder, lowering the risk of heart disease.

 A 1994 study discovered whether walking, independent of other physical activities, helped increase bone density and bone loss from the entire body.
 The study concluded that women who walk more than 7.5 miles a week had more bone density throughout their bodies than females walking less than 1 mile a week.

 It proved that if you walk for at least a mile each day, you will have higher bone density throughout the body.
 Walking is highly beneficial in slowing the rate of bone loss.

-The severe cases of patients with osteogenesis imperfecta and sunken chest have a Nuss procedure because the risk of bone fracture increases.
+The severe cases, patients with osteogenesis imperfecta and sunken chests have a Nuss procedure because the risk of bone fracture increases.

 Because of that, they are given bisphosphonate therapy to increase bone mineral density.
 After that, they can undergo surgery two or three years after improved bone density.